matsengrp/olmsted/README.md

 sudo npm install
 ```

-You can then run olmsted locally with `npm start localData`, and open a browser to [http://localhost:4000](http://localhost:4000/).
+You can then run Olmsted locally with `npm start localData`, and open a browser to [http://localhost:4000](http://localhost:4000/).

 ## The explorer view